dojo/docs/dojox/calendar.rst

 If the calendar widget has the focus, press the left or right arrow keys to select a data item.

-To move only the focus on a data item and not select it at the same time, press left or right arrow keys while maintaining the control key.
+To move only the focus on a data item and not select it at the same time, press left or right arrow keys while holding the control key.

-To deselect a data item or extend selection (if selection mode is "multiple"), move the focus to an item renderer and press the space bar while maintaining the control key.
+To deselect a data item or extend selection (if selection mode is "multiple"), move the focus to an item renderer and press the space bar while holding the control key.

 Using a touch device
 ````````````````````

 To select a data item, simply tap on it.

 Data item editing
 -----------------

 The calendar widget allows to move and resize a data item.

 Only one data item can be edited at a time.

 Note: for more information on data item editing behavior and events, See dedicated section of advanced configuration: `Editing flags`_